Qwen

 df.to_csv(output_datapath) -

-Execute the following script to insert the test data into seekdb.
-The directory where the script is located must be the same as the directory where the test data is stored.
+Run the following script to insert the test data into seekdb.
+Make sure the script is in the same directory as the test data.

 file_path = os.path.join("./", file_name)